-Step 2: When the alarm goes off, take the caffeine tablet and hit snooze.
+- When the alarm goes off, take the caffeine tablet and hit snooze.
 Doze back off if you can.
 Dr. Lowery calls this his "caffeine snooze."
-Ten minutes later, when the alarm goes off again, get out of bed, mix up one scoop of MAG-10 in 16 ounces of water, and find a treadmill.
+Ten minutes later, when the alarm goes off again, get out of bed, mix up one scoop of Mag-10® in 16 ounces of water, and find a treadmill.

-Step 4: Ten to 15 minutes after exercise has begun, drink one-third of the MAG-10.
+- Ten to 15 minutes after exercise has begun, drink one-third of the Mag-10.
 Halfway through, drink another one-third.
 About fifteen minutes before finishing, kill it.
-The idea is to spread MAG-10 intake evenly throughout the workout session.
+The idea is to spread Mag-10® intake evenly throughout the workout session.
 You could also do this in halves: half the drink after beginning the session, half 15 minutes before finishing.

-Step 6: Lift as usual later in the day utilizing a good peri-workout protocol.
-That means once again manipulating insulin: jacking it up this time and lifting weights hard in that high-insulin anabolic state.
-Think Surge Workout Fuel, FINiBAR, Anaconda Protocol, etc.
+- Lift as usual later in the day with a good peri-workout protocol.
+That means once again manipulating insulin - jacking it up this time and lifting weights hard in that high-insulin anabolic state.
+Think Surge® Workout Fuel, Finibar™ and Plazma™.

 A few details that'll answer your questions so far:

 Equipment Selection: Dr. Lowery usually uses a treadmill, but he does use an elliptical or stationary bike on occasion.
-Same rule applies: Keep it non-panting.
+No matter the equipment he keeps it non-panting.

 Progression of Exercise Duration: When preparing for a bodybuilding competition, Lowery will begin his cutting phase with 45 minutes of cardio using this method.
-(Twenty minutes is a waste of time," he said.)
-As the show nears, he'll move up to 60 minutes on average, and do 75 minutes the morning after a Pulse Fast.
+As the show nears, he'll move up to 60 minutes on average.

 Progression of Incline: As the excess fat burns off and the show gets closer, Lowery becomes more aerobically fit.
 He'll bump the treadmill incline from 4% to 7%, and finally to 10% as the competition nears.
 Again, keep this at a non-panting level, below 120 BPM.